ashrafulrifaz/brand-shop-client-side/README.md

-This is a website of car selling website where users or customers can explore various type and bands car.
-If user like any car he can add it to his cart.
-In this website users can see review of others users.
-Users are also able to add a new car item to the website after login or register.
+This is a website of car selling website where users or customers can explore various types and brands of cars.
+If the user likes any car he can add it to his cart.
+On this website, users can see reviews of other users.
+Users are also able to add a new car item to the website after logging in or registering.

 ## Some features of this website

    * You can choose and add to your cart any car item

-   * There has a review section swiperjs slider
+   * There is a review section swiper js slider

-   * You can Add a product, edit and update a product details and also you can delete a product
+   * You can Add a product, edit and update product details and also you can delete a product

-   * To add, update or to delete a product you have to login to the website
+   * To add, update or delete a product you have to log in to the website

-   * You can login or register via your google account or via email and password
+   * You can log in or register via your Google account or using email and password

-   * After login or registration you will see your image and name at navbar
+   * After login or registration you will see your image and name in the navbar

-   * You can make the home page to dark theme or light theme by click a button
+   * You can make the home page to dark theme or light theme by clicking a button

 ## Technology used in this project